demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurityEventCollector/README.md

 * maintaining compliance consistently in the cloud
 * stopping threats to sensitive information, users, and resources

-protecting the growing availability of sanctioned and unsanctioned SaaS applications and maintaining compliance consistently in the cloud while stopping threats to sensitive information, users, and resources.
-SaaS Security options include SaaS Security API (formerly Prisma SaaS) and the SaaS Security Inline add-on.

 ## Configure SaaS Security on Cortex XSIAM